Tips for Being in the Hospital

 You want to be asking questions about your care and plan for the day.
 This is your treatment and you need to be educated to be able to make decisions with the team regarding your care.
-Keep information given to you in your treatment binder.
+Keep the information given to you in your treatment binder.
 Handouts about new medications, chemotherapy regimens, lab results and test results are all great additions to your treatment binder.
 Take notes and if something about your care does not make sense to you, ask questions until you understand.
 You need to be your own advocate.
 Having a trusted support person with you can be very helpful.
 This person can take notes and listen when you are being given information, taking some stress off of you and helping refresh your memory when reviewing things later.

 Hospitals are not typically known for their food.
 If you are having a difficult time with the food offered to you, ask if there is an alternative menu or special order items available.
 An alternative menu may include basic comfort foods, which may be more palatable.
-If you chose to, you can have family and friends bring you in meals.
+If you choose to, you can have family and friends bring you meals.
 You can keep non-perishable items like crackers, granola bars and nuts in your room.
 Ask the staff if/where there is a fridge available for you to keep perishable items.
 Frozen meals are a good option because you can heat them up in a microwave.
 You do want to keep in mind the diet that your doctor prescribed you.
 If you have a question as to whether a food choice is within your diet, you can ask your nurse or dietician.

 When you are not busy having vital signs checked or going for tests, your hospital stay may become monotonous.
 Reading a book or newspaper can be a good distraction.
 Some hospitals have the option of getting the newspaper delivered each morning.
 You can also bring a craft or hobby to keep yourself distracted.
 Many hospitals provide free wi-fi, so bringing a laptop or other electronic device can help pass the time.
 Visitors can also be entertaining, but you may also need some downtime.
 Ask that visitors call you prior to visiting in case it is a time that you don't want company.
 Skype and Face Time are other great ways to keep in touch with family and friends who are unable to visit.
 Cell phones are welcome in most units and can save you the cost of the hospital phone.